lpsinger/gwcelery/doc/htcondor.md

 The recommended way to start and stop GWCelery on the LIGO Data Grid cluster is using [HTCondor](https://research.cs.wisc.edu/htcondor/).
 See the example HTCondor submit file [`gwcelery.sub`](_static/gwcelery.sub).
-This submit file will start up Redis, the three worker processes, and Flower.
+This submit file will start up Redis, the worker processes, and Flower.
 To start, go into the `etc/` directory in the source tree and run `condor_submit` as follows:

 	$ condor_submit gwcelery.sub
 	Submitting job(s)......